arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-env/tutorials/environmental-monitor-application-note/content.md

 The main goals of this application note are as follows:

-- Develop a simple outdoor air quality monitor that provides real-time data on temperature, humidity, and pollutants such as nitrogen dioxide (NO2), ozone (O3) and airborne particulate matter (PM 2.5 and PM 10).
+- Develop a simple outdoor air quality monitor that provides real-time data on temperature, humidity, and pollutants such as nitrogen dioxide (NO2), ozone (O3) and airborne particulate matter (PM2.5 and PM10).
 - Interface the Portenta C33 board with the Nicla Sense Env and the PMS7003 sensor to measure environmental parameters, including airborne particulate matter and gas pollutants.
 - Collect accurate readings of NO2, O3 and the outdoor air quality index (AQI) to assess overall outdoor air quality.
 - Display real-time Arduino IDE Serial Monitor data for immediate observation and analysis.